minprog/cs50x-1718-1819/overviews/0 Scratch/overview.md

 # Module 0: Scratch

-In this module, you'll learn about the C programming language.
-It's a great language that has been used to make small and large programs alike.
-You will start with the small ones!
+In this module, you'll write your first program!
+It will be written in Scratch, a fun language that makes a lot of complex things easy to do, like animating pictures on the screen.

 ## Help